1939 Auburn Tigers football team

 The 1939 Auburn Tigers football team represented Auburn University in the 1939 college football season.
 The Tigers' were led by head coach Jack Meagher in his sixth season and finished the season with a record of five wins, five losses and one tie (5–5–1 overall, 3–3–1 in the SEC).

+Auburn was not ranked in the final AP poll, but it was ranked at No. 30 in the 1939 Williamson System ratings, and at No. 39 in the final Litkenhous Ratings.